spasmann/iQMC/README.md

 This is the basic structure all problems should follow.
 A script in the */problems/* folder and an initialization file in */src/init_files/*.
-If you wants to run the three pre-defined problems you only need to edit the problem file.
+If you want to run the two pre-defined problems you only need to edit the problem file.

 The init_files create an object of the necessary parameters and can therefore be edited in the problem file after initialization.
 Ex:
 ```